Stayermax/MLzoomcamp_midterm_project/README.md

       pip3 install -r requirements.txt

 5. To test the installation you can either:
-   1. run the testing script:
+   1. Run the testing script:

             python3 train.py